-Dad: "Once I get to the party, if I notice any alcohol or drugs, I will introduce myself to every one there as your father and I will give the party goers the option of leaving the premises or explaining themselves to the police."
+Dad: "Once I get to the party, if I notice any alcohol or drugs, I will introduce myself to everyone there as your father and I will give the party-goers the option of leaving the premises or explaining themselves to the police."

-At this point your child should be more than willing to speak and reason with you.
+At this point, your child should be more than willing to speak and reason with you.
 If as a parent you find yourself experiencing anger and frustration because your teen has decided to give you the silent treatment for being firm on your boundaries, please be advised that this is normal.

 Keep in mind that our parents went through the same maddening process, and so will every generation of parents until the end of mankind.
 It's tempting to change tactics and become authoritative, but don't lose sight of the bigger picture.

-So what are your thoughts?
+What are your thoughts?
 Do you agree with my argument or would you like to express a dissenting opinion?
 Either way, your appropriate comments are always welcome.